Phone-GWP-group

 A suriringly small percentage of online shoppers list payment security as being important

-Whilst many may overlook the packaging that their ecommerce orders are delivered in, this is in fact one of the most crucial areas for online businesses (and we are not just saying that as we are packaging manufacturers!).
+Whilst many overlook the packaging that their eCommerce orders are delivered in, this is in fact one of the most crucial areas for online businesses, and we are not just saying that as we are packaging manufacturers!

-Ecommerce packaging can have a huge impact on brand perception, the likelihood for repeat business, a business’ environmental impact, and of course even if the products arrive in one piece (therefore helping prevent returns).
+eCommerce packaging can have a huge impact on brand perception, the likelihood of repeat business, a business’s environmental impact, and, of course, even if the products arrive in one piece, therefore helping prevent returns.

 A third also said that the packaging they received would discourage them from purchasing from the same retailer again.